Joseph Alfred Lapine was born on 23rd August 1891.

 I think that I may have located the Lapine family on the 1901 Census for Canada on Ancestry.co.uk but there are some details that are slightly different.
 For example the spelling of the surname is Lepine and the date of birth given for Joseph is 23rd August 1892 not 1891 which is the date on his Attestation Papers.

-Joseph was drafted into the 1st Depot Battalion of the Western Ontario Regiment on 9th January 1918 at Windsor Ontario.
-He gave is address as Tuscarora Street, Windsor, Ontario and his next of kin as his Mother, Mary Lapine at the same address.
-Trade was given as Sailor.
+Joseph’s Army records tell us that he was drafted into the 1st Depot Battalion of the Western Ontario Regiment on 9th January 1918 at Windsor Ontario.
+He gave his address as Tuscarora Street, Windsor, Ontario.
+His next of kin was his Mother, Mary Lapine at the same address.
+His trade was given as Sailor.
 Joseph had previously served for 3 years with the 96th Regiment at Fort William.
 (Thunder Bay)

-As hostilities were coming to an end, he was transferred to Kinmel Camp to await repatriation to Canada.
+As hostilities by then were coming to an end, he was transferred to Kinmel Camp to await repatriation to Canada.
+Tragically Joseph contracted Bronchial Pneumonia, and was admitted to the Canadian General Hospital where he died on 23 October 1918.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
 As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.